128technology/docs/docs/cc_fips_intro.md

 All software used as part of the SSR is implemented to minimize the attack surface and only allow the minimum number of connections with outside users and products.

-Administration of the SSR is only certified when performed through the CLI.
+Administration of the SSR is only Common Criteria-certified when performed through the CLI.

 The SSR implements a number of security mechanisms to protect itself and any critical data, and to ensure that attempts to tamper with the SSR or data are detected.